YoelBokobza/Deep-Learning-and-its-applications-to-Signal-and-Image-Processing-and-Analysis-Course/README.md

 # Deep-Learning-and-its-applications-to-Signal-and-Image-Processing-and-Analysis-Corse
 Master Degree Course BGU University

-In this course, I've presented the Mask R-CNN paper in a seminar, and applied for a Kaggle challenge as a final project.
+In this course, I presented the Mask R-CNN paper in a seminar, and applied for a Kaggle challenge as a final project.